dicksonawene-sketch/Excel-first-project/README.md

 - Country

 > ⚠️ *Note:*
-> The *Product Name* column contained multiple products listed *within a single cell* (e.g., 2–3 product names per entry).
+> The *Product Name* column, which is part of my Interactive Filters, contains cells listing 3 to 5 products per cell.
-> Extracting and analyzing them individually required complex formulas and creative structuring to enable filtering and accurate calculations.
+> This required the use of complex Excel functions to manage dynamic filtering and calculations, making the process quite challenging.

 ---